cea-hpc/modules/doc/source/module.rst

  have already been set by the currently loaded modules.

  Loaded modules are evaluated in ``refresh`` mode following their load order.
- In this evaluation mode only the :mfcmd:`complete`, :mfcmd:`set-alias` and :mfcmd:`set-function` modulefile commands will produce environment changes.
+ In this evaluation mode only the :mfcmd:`complete`, :mfcmd:`set-alias`, :mfcmd:`set-function` and :mfcmd:`puts` modulefile commands will produce environment changes.
 Other modulefile commands that produce environment changes (like :mfcmd:`setenv` or :mfcmd:`append-path`) are ignored during a ``refresh`` evaluation as their changes should already be applied.

  Only the loaded modules defining non-persistent environment changes are evaluated in ``refresh`` mode.
 Such loaded modules are listed in the